 Choose Square as your payment solution if…

 You’re looking for an easy-to-use and comprehensive POS solution.
-Square has it all for coffee shops, restaurants, retail storefronts, farmers market merchants, and small businesses at large.
+Square has it all for coffee shops, restaurants, retail storefronts, farmers market merchants, and pretty much every type of business.

 Stripe is the solution if…